brianc/node-postgres/README.md

 #node-postgres

-Non-blocking (async) JavaScript PostgreSQL client for node.js written fully TDD
+Non-blocking (async) JavaScript PostgreSQL client for node.js written fully TDD and with lots of love.

 ## alpha version